labgem/microscope-user-doc/docs/content/search/exportForm.rst

 The **Genome** button on the fourth line allows to download the :ref:`eggnog`.

-Finally, you can obtain the :ref:`Microcyc pathways <microcyc>` with the last button.
+Finally, you can download the MicroCyc Pathway/Genome Database of the selected genome with the last button.

 Extract a region
 ================